kshayand/programming-psyduck/README.md

 * Note: This is a personal project, I do not intend to publish full pokedex functionality since I do not own pokemon.
 ## In-progress:
 - timer functionality
-- analytic for speech captured (how long did user actively talk, how clear was it etc...)
+- display analytics for speech captured (how long did user actively talk, how clear was it etc...)
 - saving progress in local storage or write to an excel sheet or making a dashboard
 - Adding sample Pokedex interface
 ## Installation: